CEED/libCEED/examples/solids/index.rst

 Hyperelasticity at Small Strain
 ----------------------------------------

-The small strain version of a Neo-Hookean hyperelasticity material is given as
+The the constitutive law for the small strain version of a Neo-Hookean hyperelasticity material is given as
 follows:

 .. math::